Take Your Labels to the Next Level

 Next level: Shape - Plushberry label

 You can add die cuts for a slightly different shape to your label.
-It can be as subtle as a curve at the top or bottom of the label, or as distinctive as a label shared like a flower blossom.
+It can be a slight curve on the label or a unique label that looks like a flower.
 Want a rugged look?
 Add ragged edges to your label as a die cut.

-You can also have cutouts within the label, and in some cases, even transparencies (windows with color) inset into the label.
-As a general rule, we don't charge extra for die cuts unless they are very intricate; there may be charges for transparencies and other cutwork.
+You can have cutouts and sometimes even colored windows on the label.
+Usually, we don’t charge more for die cuts unless they are extremely detailed.
 Note: Avoid sharp corners in your cut; these may tear more easily when you place them.

 Next level: Texture - Woodlands syrup label